Hurricane Henri closes in as the Northeast braces for impact | WTOP

 Hurricane Henri kept on course early Sunday to crash into a long stretch of northeastern coastline, as millions on New York’s Long Island and in southern New England braced for flooding, toppled trees and extended power outages.

-With the center of the storm projected to pass over or just off the eastern tip of Long Island by midday, hurricane warnings extended from coastal Connecticut and near the old whaling port of New Bedford, Massachusetts, to across the luxurious oceanfront estates of New York’s Hamptons, to the summer getaway of Fire Island.
+With the center of the storm projected to pass just off the eastern tip of Long Island by midday, hurricane warnings extended from coastal Connecticut and Rhode Island to near the old whaling port of New Bedford, Massachusetts, and across the luxurious oceanfront estates of New York’s Hamptons to the summer getaway of Fire Island.

-The first thunderstorms bringing what could be up to half a foot (15 centimeters) of rain arrived late Saturday, and storm surges and flooding were expected in some areas overnight.
+The first thunderstorms bringing what could be up to half a foot (15 centimeters) of rain arrived late Saturday, and flash flooding began in some areas overnight.
+Bands of heavy rain overwhelmed storm drains and drivers plowed through foot-deep water in a few spots in New York City, and Newark and Hoboken, New Jersey.

+Tropical storm-intensity winds were expected to begin striking the coast at around 8 a.m.
+Rising tide threatened to produce dangerous storm surge.

 People in the projected path spent Saturday scrambling to stock up on groceries and gasoline.
 Those close to the coast boarded up windows and, in some cases, evacuated.

 Residents and visitors on Fire Island, a narrow strip of sandy villages barely above sea level off Long Island’s southern coast, were urged to evacuate.
-The last boats out were leaving at 10:40 p.m.
-Saturday.
+The last boats out left before 11 p.m.
+Saturday and officials warned there might be no way to reach people left behind.

 “I’m upset about it, but it’s the weather.
 It’s nothing I can control,” said Pavese, a Long Island resident.
 “I’ve been going to Fire Island for a long time, so I’m sort of familiar with this happening.”